-A friend of mine died this week, too young, and too soon.
+A good friend of mine named Wilson Smith died this week, too young, and too soon.
 He was a music nerd, cultural commentator and technology geek par excellence, and will be missed by many — in both virtual and real world spaces.
-He was a private soul in his personal life, so I’ll not mention his name here at this sensitive time out of respect for him and his loved ones, but I do want to publicly note his passing, and celebrate his life for those who come here and knew him.
+While the feelings associated with his passing are fresh, I wanted to publicly note his flying away, and celebrate his life for those who come here and knew him.

 We met in virtual space in early 1993 in the CompuServe RockNet Forum.
 He later launched and managed a series of online communities and websites under variations of the “Xnet2” moniker that survive to this day, with about ten folks from around the world having been connected in one way or another pretty continuously from ’93 to now.
 Others have also joined along the way.
 The community currently resides in a private group on Facebook, so when I left that social media platform, I ceased being actively engaged with them on a regular basis.
 I had assumed that, as has happened in the past, the group would eventually reconstitute somewhere else so that I could jump back in, but that’s apparently not to be at this point, alas.

-My friend shared my penchant for seemingly pointless surrealist games, and was willing to create time-consuming silly things just because it was fun to do so.
+Wilson shared my penchant for seemingly pointless surrealist games, and was willing to create time-consuming silly things just because it was fun to do so.
 He and I and others in the group romped and stomped in little self-contained worlds in a variety of amusing (to us) ways and places over the years.
 One example: if you remember my “What Would Don and Walt Do?” page (offering random life tips from Steely Dan lyrics), I hatched the concept, but it was his programming skill that made it actually work.
+(Note: I republished the text from it several years later as part of my eulogy for Walter Becker, here).
 There was also an interactive dungeon.
 And a tree house.
 And other similarly goofy things.

 We both later wrote and published novels: he inspired a character in mine, and I inspired a character in his.
 He recorded a great album, and I gladly wrote a press kit for it.
 He hosted and helped me design and maintain a variety of personal and work websites over the years, including early versions of this one.
 There was always lots of creative energy in the spaces between us.
 And some friction, I have to admit, as is to be expected over a 22-year relationship between two strong-willed, highly cerebral, opinionated, and sometimes touchy individuals.
 I’m glad and thankful that our last communications were positive ones.
 I just wish that there had been more such missives lately, but with all of the moves in my own life over the past year, I was unfortunately not the best correspondent.